eievui5/csp/README.md

 # Planned features

-- Multiple scripts per file.
-	- Currently, only one script per language can exist in a file.
-This should really be considered a bug, and allowing multiple scripts to be used is top priority
 - Language arguments
 	- For example, `<?c main>` could be used to insert a main function around the user's code, turning `int main() {puts("Hello, world!");}` into simply